- Posted on October 24th, 2025

-Get Involved: Sector Opportunities
+Get Involved: Opportunities

 Alongside JB’s free regular events programme for the sector, discover select events, funding opportunities, commissions, and open calls from within the creative climate community.
 Updated monthly to share key opportunities we’ve come across.